3ldr0n/java-todo/README.md

 # Luulia

 CLI todo app made with java.
-Test project used for me to learn more about file manipulation with java.
+Stores the todo file at ~/.local/share/luulia/username.
+The name is defined by the logged suser.

 ## Usage